RustyMods/Almanac/Almanac/Tutorials/Almanac_Readme.md

 - As an example, your file name is: "Custom_Brutes.yml", then you use "Custom_Brutes" as the key.

 #### Example Achievement File
+Any entries that has no value can be removed
 ```yaml
 unique_name: make sure this is a unique name
 display_name: ''